Vocational Routes for groups of students from Secondary Schools

 The Bridge offers vocational qualifications for Year 10 and Year 11 students.
 Students can attend for an afternoon a week for one or two years.

-We work in close partnership with schools and provide regular reports regarding the students achievements and efforts.
+We work in close partnership with schools and provide daily feedback, regular reports regarding the student’s achievements and efforts.

 We offer bespoke programmes for young people who are not engaging in full-time education or for whom the school recognises the need for additional opportunities.

 We have a comprehensive variety of activities to create an individual educational package based on the students individual needs and interests.
-As a registered independent school all full-time bespoke students will have a curriculum that will meet the governments standards.
+As a registered independent school all full-time bespoke student’s will have a curriculum that will meet the government’s regulations.
 This includes a curriculum that will include English, Maths, technology, science, physical education, careers advice, creative arts and personal, health and social development.

 We offer bespoke programmes for students from a half day per week to full time.